 In-store purchases do not come with any additional fees such as international transaction fees.
 International ATM withdrawal fees don’t come with any fees from Citibank, but you may be charge an ATM owner fee by the owner of the machine.

 You can use the card where ever the MasterCard symbol is displayed; and there are a number of Citibank ATMs in Norway.

 I have a citibank plus account.
 I am travelling to uk and europe. can I use my card there? what is the currency exchange rate used? how much is the charge for atm cash withdrawal? and lastly i don’t remember my pin. how urgently can you send me another one and or can I pick it up from a branch?

-Yes, you can use your card wherever the Visa symbol is displayed.
+Yes, you can use your card wherever the Debit MasterCard symbol is displayed.
 Citibank exchange rates will be used, you can find the latest rates on the official Citibank website.
 For ATM withdrawals out of a non-Citibank ATM, the charges will depend on the ATM operator.
 If you’ve lost your PIN, visiting a branch is probably the fastest way to get it back.

 I would like to understand what you retail rate is that I would be charged for currency conversion transactions.
 I see your current Wholesale rates of $AUD to EUR is a Buy of 0.6987 and a Sell of 0.6825.
 Can you please provide your retail rates for today?

 You can find out the currency conversion rates for this account by using the Debit MasterCard calculator.
 Enter in ’0%’ in the bank fee section, as this product doesn’t charge a bank fee for international ATM withdrawals or purchases.

 Can I use a cheque book with this account and are there any fees associated with purchasing the book and using the cheques.